Demographics of Kerala: Ethnic groups

-The vast majority of residents of Kerala are Malayalis, but there are many smaller ethnic groups including Tuluvas, Tamils, Kannadigas and Konkanis.
+The vast majority of residents of Kerala are Malayalis, but there are many smaller ethnic groups including Tuluvas, Tamils, Kannadigas, Konkanis and various tribals.
 In addition, as of early 2013 there are close to 2.5 million (7.5% of state population) migrant workers from other states of India in Kerala.

 Language

 Kerala is the most unilingual state of India in which about 97% of the total population speak Malayalam as their Native language.
 In addition, there is a significant Tamil population in Idukki district, which accounts for 17.48% of its total population.
 Tulu and Kannada are spoken in the northern portions of Kasaragod district, each of which account for 8.77% and 4.23% of total population in the district respectively.
+Konkani speakers are scattered throughout with major concentration in Kochi and Kasargod.
+Kochi also as a few Gujarati and Kacchhi speakers.
+There are also various minor tribal languages like Irula, Kuruma, Malavedan, Kanikkaran, Kurichiya etc found in the mountainous regions particularly in Wayanad and Idukki.

+Dakhini Urdu is spoken In Manjeshwar, Uppala and Kasaragod by the muslim population.

 Religion

 Hindus constitute 54.7% of the population of Kerala, followed by Islam with 26.6% population and Christianity at third with 18.4% population as per 2011 census.